lucidnas/terraform-templates/README.md

 ### variables.tf
-Declares common variables (such as app_name, region etc) that are referenced in other templates.
+Declares common variables (such as name, region etc) that are referenced in other templates.
 - This is where I learnt about variables.

 ### main.tf